Climate Change on Old Earth

 - Biotech fields and forests full of non-replicating gengineered plants designed to alter the atmosphere or soil, initially used to reduce global CO2 levels or as a prelude to reintroduction of native species, although eventually this became an end in itself as first biotech and later nanotech manufacturing came to be seen as a superior use of the reclaimed land.

 Taken together, the combination of social and technological changes Terragens undertook in response to the challenge of climate change would be the greatest project the children of Earth had ever undertaken.
-And in the mind of many, would eventually come to be seen as one of the cornerstones of the star-spanning civilization that they would eventually become.
+And in the mind of many, it would eventually come to be seen as one of the cornerstones of the star-spanning civilization that they would eventually become.

 - The use of exo-wombs to rapidly breed endangered species back to more sustainable levels.
 While used in a few cases, the technique never became sufficiently economical or widespread to do anything more than slow the impact of the Great Dying.